kevinli7377/AppliedCVFinalProject/Segmentation/README.md

 # Segmentation Models

 This repository contains Jupyter notebooks for various segmentation models on the testing dataset.
+This includes applying segmentation on both test 1 and test 2 datasets.

 ## Notebooks Overview